gj-goncalvescaldas/ADF/README.md

    Pivoted the `indicator` column (which has values `confirmed_cases` and `deaths`) to create two new columns: `confirmed_cases_count` and `deaths_count`.

 5. **Lookup**
    Joined the dataset with the `country_lookup` dataset to include both 2-digit and 3-digit country codes.
-The LookUp activiry works like a Join so after I need to remove duplicate columns and reorganized the data with a Select.
+The LookUp activity works like a Join so after I need to remove duplicate columns and reorganized the data with a Select.

 6. **Sink**
    Published the transformed dataframe to the desired location using the sink dataset.